Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 - Discovered that the subscribe bar on homepage works, mostly.
 And is called the newsletter, which is cute.
 - Added src to Product 4 on index.html
 - Got headphone image for product 1
+- Relative pathing wasn't right for all those extra pages I just made so that needed fixing.

 ### Misc

 - Took a peek at the text editor for that .svg, that's neat how tidy it was made and I'm curious as to what program you used Eric.
+- Big shoutout to Pexels for royalty free images.

 ## Extensions Installed